Resistivity minimum in diluted metallic magnets: Model

 The bare electronic susceptibility of the tight-binding model (\ref{eq:disp_TB}) is also known analytically along the high-symmetry directions~\citep{Benard1993}.
-Given that $\chi_{\bm{k}}^{0}$ must be evaluated for arbitrary values of $\bm{k}$, in this paper we will solve Eq.~(\ref{eq:chi0}) by applying numerical integration methods~\citep{Hahn2005_cuba}.
+Given that $\chi_{\bm{k}}^{0}$ must be evaluated for arbitrary values of $\bm{k}$, we will solve Eq.~(\ref{eq:chi0}) by applying numerical integration methods~\citep{Hahn2005_cuba}.

-Figure~\ref{fig:chi0} shows the bare electronic susceptibility $\chi_{\bm{k}}^{0}$ for a small FS in 2D. $\chi_{\bm{k}}^{0}$ is perfectly flat below $2k_{F}$ for a parabolic dispersion; while a minor upturn at $2k_{F}$ and modulations along different angles of $\bm{k}$ are present for the tight-binding case.
+Figure~\ref{fig:chi0} shows the bare electronic susceptibility $\chi_{\bm{k}}^{0}$ for a small FS in 2D. $\chi_{\bm{k}}^{0}$ is perfectly flat below $2k_{F}$ for the parabolic dispersion \eqref{eq:disp_parabolic}; while a minor upturn from $k=0$ to $k=2k_{F}$ appears for the tight-binding dispersion \eqref{eq:disp_TB}, along with a small angular modulation.
 Both effects are caused by quartic, $\mathcal{O}(k^{4})$, corrections to the parabolic dispersion.
-Interestingly enough, the small upturn at $2k_{F}$ is enough to stabilize various magnetic phases including spiral, conical and skyrmion crystal orderings at low enough temperatures~\citep{Wang2019_RKKYskx}.
+Interestingly enough, the small upturn at $2k_{F}$ is enough to stabilize various magnetic phases including spiral, conical and skyrmion crystal orderings at low enough temperatures~\citep{Wang2020_RKKYskx}.

 Within the Born approximation, the inverse relaxation time for elastic scattering is given by